Check the Status of Your COVID -19 Federal Stimulus Payment

-Find Out Where Your Stimulus Check Is – Up to $1,200 Per American for 1st Round of Payments, Plus $600 for 2nd Round of Coronavirus Relief
+Find Out Where Your Stimulus Check Is – Up to $1,400 Per American for Coronavirus Relief

 The Coronavirus Aid, Relief, and Economic Security Act (a.k.a.
-CARES Act) was signed into law by President Donald Trump on March 27, 2020.
-This historic stimulus package allocates funds for a number of programs, including $1,200 stimulus checks for many Americans, among other legislative changes.
+CARES Act) was signed into law by President Trump on March 27, 2020.
+This historic stimulus package allocates funds for a number of programs, including $1,200 stimulus checks for many Americans (plus $500 for each qualified dependent child), among other legislative changes.

 On December 27, 2020, President Trump signed a second major COVID-19 stimulus bill into law.
 This time, the stimulus checks for individuals will be $600 per eligible American, plus $600 for each qualified dependent child.

 The American Rescue Plan Act (2021)

 The American Rescue Plan (ARP) Act of 2021 was signed into law by President Biden on March 11, 2021.
 This bill creates a third round of stimulus checks, this time for $1,400 per individual, plus an additional $1,400 for each dependent.

 The IRS has developed an online tool that allows people to check the status of their COVID-19 stimulus payment and see when it will arrive.
 The IRS will be updating this platform once a day.

 To find out when your payment will be sent to you, and whether it will be via Direct Deposit or a mailed paper check, log in to the “Get My Payment” application of the IRS “Economic Stimulus Payment” portal.

 NOTE: The “Get My Payment” tool may be temporarily offline as the IRS makes updates to its portal based on new legislation related to Coronavirus stimulus checks.

 Please continue to monitor this page as the “Get My Payment” tool is updated and becomes available again.